Pipeline Inspection Checklists

 Collecting, organizing, and managing paper-based pipeline corrosion inspection reports consume too much time, energy, and space.
-Three resources that can be utilized better by downloading iAuditor, the world’s most powerful mobile inspection app.
+Three resources that can be utilized better by downloading iAuditor by SafetyCulture, the world’s most powerful mobile inspection app.
 Used for more than 50 million inspections in over 80 countries, iAuditor has been revolutionizing safety and quality for a variety of industries with its versatile features and user-friendly interface.
 With iAuditor, you can do the following:

 A pipeline corrosion report form is an assessment signed off by the site supervisor to demonstrate that pipelines meet corrosion protection requirements.
 This intuitive report form guides inspectors what details should be included when a criteria is satisfactory, unsatisfactory, or not applicable.
 When inspectors discover coating damage, they will be prompted to take photos of these potential corrosion-related problems and briefly describe the repairs needed or done.
 Complete the pipeline corrosion report form with digital signatures.

 A pipeline corrosion inspection checklist is a simple tool used by frontline workers to perform preventive maintenance on pipeline systems daily.
 This 20-item checklist includes the crucial inspection points of the coating and cathodic protection of a pipeline.
 You can customize this checklist according to your pipeline corrosion control measures in minutes.
 With iAuditor’s scheduling feature, team members get notifications of the corrosion inspections to be done and area managers gain visibility of exactly where, when, and who did them in real-time.